queer-community-allies/queer-community-allies/about/index.md

 Contact us if you want to get involved!
 We are currently a tiny organization with limited volunteer opportunities aside from joining the board to organize efforts.
 Due to the COVID-19 epidemic, our service opportunities are even more limited.
 We welcome adults 18+ who can pass a background check and who are creative and willing to devote a few hours each month.
 We have existed for just over a year and to date have raised almost $3,000 in donations.

-Our origins...

-Queer Community Allies started in the spring of 2019 as a plan among friends in a social media group to support the local high school GSA (gay straight alliance).
-Reeling from news of more local queer teen deaths and more local queer bullying, Christine (she/her) and Sarah (she/her, they/their) were talking and trying to organize with their friends to donate time and money to the high school club.
-They wanted to show teens that they had support in the larger community and raise the level of acceptance in their predominantly anti-LGBTQIA+ cities.
-After some productive conversations, Christine and Sarah deciding to spend the next few weeks turning these ideas into the paperwork necessary to recognize Queer Community Allies as a non-profit corporation by the State of Utah.

 > My goal for this organization is to create a safe space for all Queer teens within their own communities.
 I want to get local resources working together as a united front so that these kids can leave their homes knowing people care and will protect them.
 I also want to identify where additional resources are needed and provide them.
 My dream is to have a space where teens can come hang out, do homework, get therapy and just be kids.
 I want to create that space so that all teens can have normal childhood experiences.
 We’ll have a pool so trans kids can swim and be themselves SAFELY!
 That is my dream. ~Christine